JakeWharton/diffuse/README.md

 Types valueStringArray: String[]
 ```

-You can also use the `dex-methods-list` or `dex-fields-list` binaries for the same effect.
+You can also use the `dex-method-list` or `dex-field-list` binaries for the same effect.

 By default the D8 compiler is used to dex any class files.
 Pass the `--legacy-dx` flag to use the
 old DX compiler.